ayheong/tennis-pred/README.md

 Tennis Match Predictor API

-This is a lightweight ML application where users select two tennis players and get a win probability, a recommended pick, and basic insights.
+This is a lightweight ML application where users select two tennis players and get a win probability and other insights.
 It’s built with FastAPI, uses historical ATP match data, and applies custom engineered features (rank/age/height deltas, surface, recent form, H2H priors, Bradley–Terry feature matrix).
-It runs a simple ensemble of LightGBM models for stable predictions and includes a minimal UI.
+It runs a simple ensemble of LightGBM models and is displayed using a simple UI.

 ---